elastic/apm-nodejs-http-client/README.md

 Emitted if an error occurs.
 The listener callback is passed a single Error argument when called.

+The client cannot recover from errors.

+### Event: `warning`

+Emitted if an error occurs.
+The listener callback is passed a single Error argument when called.

+The client can receover from warnings.

 ### Event: `finish`

 Emitted when the client are done sending data to the APM Server.
+No more data can be sent after this event.

 ### `client.sendSpan(span[, callback])`